 On lap 40 a virtual safety car would back the race up as 6th place Pierre Gasly’s Red Bull would come to a halt.
 With only ten laps remaining Hamilton was unable to challenge his teammate Bottas, despite being seen in his mirrors.

-Bottas remained calm to take his second win of the year ahead of team mate Hamilton and with it, the pair handing Mercedes their fourth one two of the season thus far…. so it was a case of “Job Done” in Azerbaijan.
+Bottas remained calm to take his second win of the year ahead of teammate Hamilton and with it, the pair handing Mercedes their fourth one-two of the season thus far…. so it was a case of “Job Done” in Azerbaijan.

 “It was actually a tough race, even though maybe not much happening at the front.
 Obviously Lewis was putting pressure all the time, so I could not do any mistake.
 But honestly, everything was under control so I’m happy to see the chequered flag and get this first place”

-Ferrari’s Sebastian Vettel completed the podium to take his second third place finish of the year ahead of 4th place Max Verstappen.
-Vettel’s team mate, Charles Leclerc rounded off the top 5, and also claimed an extra point for putting in the fastest lap of the race.
+Ferrari’s Sebastian Vettel completed the podium to take his second third-place finish of the year ahead of 4th place Max Verstappen.
+Vettel’s teammate, Charles Leclerc rounded off the top 5, and also claimed an extra point for putting in the fastest lap of the race.

-And so at the top of the drivers’ standings it looks pretty much as the race finished, Valtteri Bottas (87pts) now re-takes the top spot from Lewis Hamilton (86pts), leading him by just a single point.
+And so at the top of the drivers’ standings, it looks pretty much as the race finished, Valtteri Bottas (87pts) now re-takes the top spot from Lewis Hamilton (86pts), leading him by just a single point.
 Sebastian Vettel (52pts) in 3rd place is only separated from the 4th place man Max Verstappen (51pts) by a single point also, with Charles Leclerc (47pts) a handful of points behind in 5th.
-Mercedes extend their lead over Ferrari to a whopping 173 points to their 99, while Red Bull remain in third with 64 points.
+Mercedes extend their lead over Ferrari to a whopping 173 points to their 99, while Red Bull remains in third with 64 points.